ftramer/ad-versarial/page-based/README.md

 ### Data Collection and Training

-Our scripts for data collection can be found in [data-collection].
+Our scripts for data collection can be found in [data-collection](data-collection).

 ### Evaluation